-- A byte count other than four was specified in a Seek order. - A byte count other than an integral multiple of the sector data record (1024 bytes) was specified for a Read, Write, or Check-write order. - A byte count other than a multiple of the sector header record (eight bytes) was specified for a Header Write or a Header Read order. - A byte count of 0 or greater than 16 was specified for a Sense order.
+- 2. A byte count other than an integral multiple of the sector data record (1024 bytes) was specified for a Read, Write, or Check-write order. - 3.
+A byte count other than a multiple of the sector header record (eight bytes) was specified for a Header Write or a Header Read order. - 4.
+A byte count of 0 or greater than 16 was specified for a Sense order.